Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 The triggers were also redesigned to register how hard or far you pull them.
 This adaptive trigger technology allows for more finesse in games – more than just an ‘on\off’ response.

 This game controller features a dual analog stick design for greater control and accuracy.
-It is compatible with Android devices as well as the NVIDIA Shield TV.
+It is compatible with Android streaming devices as well as the NVIDIA Shield TV.

 The wireless connectivity via Bluetooth allows you to play up to 30 feet away from your Android device or television screen.